jlhonora/multistatetogglebutton/README.md

 </LinearLayout>
 ```

+### Colors

-Colors are taken from `?attr:colorPrimary` and `?attr:colorControlNormal`.
+For Lollipop onwards, colors are taken from `?attr:colorPrimary` and `?attr:colorControlNormal`.
 You can modify them in your theme:

 ```xml
 <style name="AppTheme" parent="Theme.AppCompat.Light.DarkActionBar">